DataDog/integrations-core/vsphere/README.md

 ### Configuration

-#### Host

-Follow the instructions below to configure this check for an Agent running on a host.
-For containerized environments, see the [Containerized](#containerized) section.

 In the **Administration** section of vCenter, add a read-only user called `datadog-readonly`.

 Then, edit the `vsphere.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][3].
 See the [sample vsphere.d/conf.yaml][4] for all available configuration options: